ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 ## Numerical Problems

 ### 3D Matching
 3 disjoint sets, and a set of $m \geq n$ trebles.
-Does there exist a set of $n$ trebles so we can collect the entire universe and each element only
+Does there exist a set of $n$ trebles so we can collect the entire universe and each element only appears once?

 ### Subset Problem
 With a subset of natural numbers and a target $W$, is there a subset of numbers that add up to $W$?